 What are 4-H projects and are they only thing kids do in East Hills 4-H?

-One of the core activities in 4-H are the 20+ plus projects we offer this year (2021-2022).
+One of the core activities in 4-H are the 10+ plus projects we offer this year (2023-2024).
 4-H projects are like classes that only meet once a month (this does vary depending on the project), and instead of textbooks and tests, project meetings are about hands-on activities, group collaboration, and learning while having fun.
-See this link for this years’ offerings (more under the “Projects tab on main page): 2021-2022 Projects
+See this link for this years’ offerings (more under the “Projects tab on main page): 2023-2024 East Hills Projects

 Aside from projects and events, we also take community service and leadership very seriously too.
 Running a club is one way for a 4-H member to learn leadership, but they can also run a project, take on the task of organizing a county event, or dream up a community service activity.
 Finding community service opportunities is an ongoing task (it is challenging to find opportunities for younger kids), but we try hard to provide that too.